-11.A medical professional may decide not to tell the individual that they are terminally ill or other information relating to their condition.
-They will only withhold this information if they have decided that telling the individual would be likely to cause serious harm to their physical or mental health.
-This is referred to as harmful information.
-In these situations Social Security Scotland must not disclose this information to the individual.
-If the RMP or RN has specifically identified the information as needing to be withheld from a family member then Social Security Scotland must not disclose this to that family member.
+11. A medical professional may decide not to tell the individual that they are terminally ill or other information relating to their condition.
+They will only withhold this information if they have decided that telling the individual would be likely to cause serious harm to their physical or mental health.1 This is referred to as harmful information.
+In these situations Social Security Scotland must not disclose this information as needing to be withheld from a family member then Social Security Scotland must not disclose this to that family member.